last updated 8 May 2013

 Many of my "Steam Happens" articles have a supplement below.

-SUPPLEMENTS TO STEAM HAPPENS ARTICLES::
+SUPPLEMENTS TO MY STEAM HAPPENS ARTICLES FROM STEAMBOATING MAGAZINE::

 Steam Happens #2, Engine choices